 Carpet beetles are present in many homes without being noticed.
 In small numbers, they can actually be beneficial to your home in the sense that they are good at breaking down old organic matter and “cleaning up” after other insects, including feeding on dead insects, pollen and bird nest materials, and deserted stinging insect nests.
 However, carpet beetles are scavengers, and when carpet beetle population swells in a home, they can move on to eating household items such as rugs, carpets, book bindings, fabric furniture, skins, and furs.

 Carpet Beetle Prevention

 You can help keep carpet beetles at bay through frequent dusting and vacuuming and keeping your stored food items in tightly sealed containers.
 Also, due to carpet beetles’ attraction to pollen, you should also be mindful of any flowers and plants that are brought into the home.
-If you believe that your home has fallen victim to a carpet beetle infestation, our extermination experts at Anderson Pest Solutions can provide advice on how to get your home carpet beetle free.
+If you believe that your home has fallen victim to an infestation of carpet beetles, our extermination experts at Anderson Pest Solutions can provide advice on how to get your home free of carpet beetles.

 Need help with Carpet Beetle control?